Skip to content

 G --> H[Later changes become risky and expensive]

-Review burden migrates, not disappears.
+Review burden moves, it does not disappear.
 High-AI-adoption teams merged 98% more PRs, but review time grew 91% and PR size grew 154% (Faros AI; Osmani).

 Context window blindness is structural.
 ADRs, tribal knowledge, and style rationale live outside the context window by default.

-Without review gates, Shadow Tech Debt accumulates at machine speed — JetBrains Air concluded that complex codebases aren't yet ready for pure agentic coding (JetBrains Air blog).
+Without review gates, Shadow Tech Debt accumulates at machine speed.
+JetBrains Air concluded that complex codebases are not yet ready for pure agentic coding (JetBrains Air blog).

-• Greenfield or throwaway codebases — no accumulated architectural rationale to violate.
+• the codebase is greenfield or throwaway, so there is no accumulated architectural rationale to violate

-• Comprehensive automated enforcement — linting and module-boundary tests catch deviations before merge.
+• automated enforcement is comprehensive, so linting and module-boundary tests catch deviations before merge

-• Infrequent agentic use — occasional tasks under close review don't accumulate drift.
+• agentic use is infrequent, so occasional tasks under close review do not accumulate drift

 Step Effort Action